sirano1004/Investigating-the-Outside-Option-in-RLHF-reward-models/README.md

 The project concludes that the most valuable use for an "outside option" is not as a complex modeling feature, but as a practical **data curation heuristic** to improve the quality of the training dataset.

 ---
+## Project Pipeline

+1.  **`SFT.ipynb`:** Fine-tunes the base `gemma-3-270m` model using LoRA to teach it a specific response style.
+The output is the foundational SFT model.

+2.  **`Data Generation.ipynb`:** Uses the SFT model to generate two responses for each prompt.
+A reward model scores them, and a preference function simulates a human choice (chosen vs. rejected) to create the `dpo_data.csv` dataset.

+3.  **`DPO.ipynb`:** Aligns the SFT model to the preference data.
+It loads the SFT model as a trainable policy and a frozen reference, then trains a new LoRA adapter using the standard DPO loss function.

+4.  **`New DPO.ipynb`:** Documents a failed experiment to create a new DPO variant.
+This approach attempted to explicitly model the "neither" option by jointly training the policy with a separate `logz_model` that estimated the partition function.

+---
 ## The Hypothesis

 ### 1. The Hidden Assumption in Standard RLHF